Coll: Wildlife

 There is an extensive RSPB reserve towards the west end of the island.
 One of the main attractions is the rare corncrake, as well as Skylarks.
 Traditional local farming practices have helped this once common British bird to survive.

 In the 1970s, scientists released sand lizards on Coll.
-There is also a small population of sand lizards, as much of 39 individuals were introduced by scientists to test whether they can survive so far north in the 1970s and are still thriving today.
+There is also a small population of sand lizards, as many as 39 individuals were introduced by scientists to test whether they can survive so far north in the 1970s and are still thriving today.

 In 2010, a colony of short-necked oil beetles was found on the island.
 The beetle, thought to be extinct in the UK, is now known only to occur in southern England and Coll.
 It is parasitic on ground-dwelling bees, and is also flightless, raising the question of how it arrived on the island.
 It does not appear to be found on neighbouring Tiree, possibly because of a difference in terrain.
 Modern farming methods had partly caused its demise elsewhere.

 In fiction

-Island on Loch Renard, one of the many lochans and lochs on Coll.
+Island on Loch Ronard, one of the many lochans and lochs on Coll.
 In the foreground, heather and a rowan tree.

 Mairi Hedderwick, the illustrator and author, used to live on Coll and has used the island as the setting for her Katie Morag series of children's books.
 In the books, Coll is known by the fictional name of the Isle of Struay.

 In Alexander McCall Smith's The Charming Quirks of Others the protagonist, Isabelle Dalhousie, discusses Coll as a place for a honeymoon.